Prosecutors allege fraud, kickbacks and murder-for-hire plot

 - Amazon executives grilled, jeered at New York City Council hearing

-“Some of the money was paid to others involved in the scheme, and some of the money was placed in accounts under Leonid Teyf’s control”, federal authorities wrote in a news release Thursday.
+“Some of the money was paid to others involved in the scheme, and some of the money was placed in accounts under Leonid Teyf’s control,” federal authorities wrote in a news release late Wednesday.

 Teyf, who also was president of commercial fishing fleet in Russia, moved money from “illegal kickback of funds belonging to the government of Russia” using foreign banks known for money laundering, according to the indictment.
 And since at least 2010, prosecutors say, Teyf and his 41-year-old wife, Tatyana, wired approximately $39 million into U.S. bank accounts.

-Note: This story has been corrected to show that federal authorities sent the news release Wednesday, not Thursday.